eZmaxinc/eZmax-SDK-csharp/docs/FieldEUserEzsignaccess.md

 # eZmaxApi.Model.FieldEUserEzsignaccess
-The type or eZsign access the User has
+The type of eZsign access the User has

 ## Properties